In 2022, tuition for full-time students at Lewis University was $36,320 a year.

 Remember, the "sticker price" of tuition does not always give you enough information to determine the actual cost of attending any given college.
 Many students pay way less than the total tuition after grants, scholarships, and tuition discounts are applied.
 And, student loans can make theprice of collegefeel more doable until you're done with college.

-Lewis University is a private, religious institution, so it has the same tuition for residents of Illinois as it does for residents from other states.
+Lewis University is a private, religious institution, which means it has the same tuition for students from Illinois as it does for students who live in other states.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Holy Name Technical School is $11,222 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $3,500.
+Housing and campus dining at Holy Name Technical School costs $11,956 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the Holy Name Technical School's on-campus cafeterias and dining halls.
+Students who live off campus but still want to use the dining facilities can pay for a meal plan.
+The cost of board-only is $4,000.